The Gleaners and I: Technique

-Gleaners was Varda's first film to use a digital camera.
+Gleaners was Varda's first film to use a digital camera (specifically a Sony TRV900 Mini DV Camcorder.)
 The film is notable for its use of a hand-held camera and for its unusual camera angles and techniques.
 Varda referred to her filmmaking process as "cinécriture" ("cinema-writing"), saying that the process of encountering subjects, choosing shots and music, editing, and writing narration is "all chance working with me, all this is the film writing that I often talk about."
 As such, she said the objects she found, such as the heart-shaped potato, were "[strokes] of luck", as were some of the shots.
-For example, in one scene, Varda forgot to turn off her camera, so, as the camera hung at her side, it filmed the shifting ground and the dangling lens cap.
-Varda chose to put this footage in the finished film with a jazz music background, calling it "The Dance of the Lens Cap".
+For example, in one scene, Varda forgot to turn off her camera, and as the camera hung at her side, it filmed the shifting ground and the dangling lens cap—footage that Varda chose to present in the finished film (with a jazz music background, as "The Dance of the Lens Cap").

 In addition to footage relating to "gleaning", Gleaners also includes more self-referential footage, such as a scene in which Varda films herself combing her newly discovered gray hair, or the several closeups of her aging hands.
-In one scene, she "catches" numerous trucks on the freeway, first encircling each truck by putting her hand in front of the camera lens and then closing her hand as she drives past "just to play."
+In one scene, she "catches" numerous trucks on the freeway, first encircling each truck by putting her hand in front of the camera lens and then closing her hand as she drives past, "just to play."